 What would have worked really well to prevent this situation is if Apple or Amazon had a custom out-of-wallet solution in place.
 Just imagine how much information Apple and Amazon have at their disposal.
 Why should they pay for questions from third party data sources when they could create relevant, dynamic authentication questions using their own data?
 Would a hacker have known the last song Mat Honan purchased on itunes?
 Or what apps he’s downloaded to his phone?

-This type of scenario is the reason why we expanded on our traditional out-of-wallet solution and launched ExpectID Enterprise, a custom out-of-wallet solution.
+This type of scenario is the reason why we expanded on our traditional out-of-wallet solution and launched ExpectID Customer Based Authentication, a custom out-of-wallet solution.
 It allows companies to stop using faulty, insecure authentication methods such as shared secret questions while taking advantage of their own customer data in a way that is meaningful and safe.
 They never share any of that data with us.
 And they still get the benefits of presenting dynamic questions without having to become knowledge-based authentication experts or maintain a complete in-house identity verification system.

 Banking regulators said last summer in the updated FFIEC guidance for online banking authentication that shared secret questions were not effective.
 If they aren’t safe for Banks – they shouldn’t be safe for anyone — including Apple and Amazon.